 The festival’s current form was established and refined during the late Edo period (1603-1867) and Meiji period (1868-1912).
 During the festival, people carry out a departure ritual, perform a dance, and gallantly steer the floats to the melodic chanting of sawara bayashi, one of the three greatest festival musical performances in Japan, performed by about 15 people playing traditional instruments aboard each float.
 Another interesting aspect about the parade is that the floats are sometimes spun, as if to write the hiragana character “no” in a unique maneuver called no-no-ji-mawashi.

-In particular, the view of lantern-lit floats marching along the Onogawa River in the evening to Sawara Bayashi is a must-see.
-The picturesque scene reminds one of what Sawara used to be like in the Edo Period.
+The lantern-lit floats marching along the Ono River at night to the elegant sawara bayashi music is a must-see.
+This picturesque scene reminds one of what Sawara used to be like during Edo period.

-The venue of the fireworks festival is 20 minutes by foot from JR Omigawa Station and 20 minutes by car from the Sawara Katori Interchange on the Higashi-Kanto Expressway.
-The event site is also accessible by shuttle boat from near the Kami Ohashi Bridge on the Kurobegawa River in Katori City, with the fare for a round trip being 1,000 yen.
-You can walk to the Kami Ohashi Bridge in 10 minutes from JR Omigawa Station.
+The festival venue is 20 minutes by foot from JR Omigawa Station and 20 minutes by car from the Sawara-Katori Interchange on the Higashi-Kanto Expressway.
+The event site is also accessible by shuttle boat from near Kami-Ōhashi Bridge, which crosses the Kurobe River, for 1,000 yen round trip.
+You can walk to the Kami-Ōhashi Bridge in 10 minutes from JR Omigawa Station.

 COPYRIGHT SUIGO-SAWARA TOURIST ASSOCIATION ALL RIGHTS RESERVED.